Now candidate profiles are out, it's time to do your research

 Wild ginger can be easily identified by its clearly visible red stamens, produced in summer and early autumn (January–March).

-Landowners/occupiers are encouraged to report wild ginger on their properties or sightings using the reporting tool at orc.govt.nz/reportpests
+Landowners/occupiers are encouraged to report wild ginger on their properties, or sightings, using the reporting tool at orc.govt.nz/reportpests

 Physical control: